Association française pour le nommage Internet en coopération

 As of today, AFNIC is ruled under Decree 2007-162 of 6 February 2007.
-AFNIC is currently headquartered in the commune of Montigny-le-Bretonneux in Saint-Quentin-en-Yvelines, France.
+AFNIC is currently headquartered in the commune of Guyancourt in Saint-Quentin-en-Yvelines, France.

 Members

 AFNIC includes public and private Internet players: users (legal entities and individuals), domain name registrars (Internet service providers), international entities and public authoritative representatives.

 Missions

 AFNIC manages a general interest service.
 Therefore, it is at the crossroads of operators, Internet Service Providers, Internet users, public authorities as well as other national and international parties.

 This privileged position and responsibility leads AFNIC to participate in the evolution of Internet governance and management.
 Thus, AFNIC is largely involved in the international relations chorus.

 Through its missions, the international actions of AFNIC are focused on three main directions: